 After learning for about 3 – 5 months you can start rendering your services to people.
 How much you earn on this business depends on how good you are and how you package (brand) yourself.
 Read our post on how to become a graphic designer in Nigeria.

 18. Frozen Foods Business

-This is another small scale business idea in Nigeria for Nigerian men.
-Cold room business in Nigeria is always going to be on the high demand in till Nigeria has enough fish to sustain itself.
+This is another small-scale business idea in Nigeria for Nigerian men.
+Cold room business in Nigeria is always going to be in high demand in till Nigeria has enough fish to sustain itself.
 Just in case you don’t know over 80 – 90% of Nigeria’s seafood is imported.

-What the purpose of cold rooms in Nigeria?
+What is the purpose of cold rooms in Nigeria?
 Well in the future its sole purpose might change but for now, it is used to preserve imported fish till they are sold to the final consumers.
-There are different types of cold room business.
+There are different types of cold room businesses.

 We have the ones that are wholesale which means they only sell to smaller cold room businesses and we have the ones that retail.
 These sellers are the ones that sell the seafood to the final consumer.
 This is the part where you can come in.
 Buying the fishes in retails and selling to people in your community.

 You can create wealth from your frozen foods business if your shop is located at a major spot where people pass all the time (preferably close to a major bus stop) and you know how to relate with customers.